joaomelo/attache/README.md

 **Trend:** time series of the first Page in Snapshots.

 **Track Report:** weekly email report with Serp data about a Stake.
 Stake's Terms will be presented with its last seven days Trend and Rankings for every Page in the Stake.

+# How It Works

+Attaché is a combination of two background services that run periodically.
+The first is the `snapshotsScheduledService` which takes and saves Snapshots for every Stake's Terms in the database.

+The second is the `tracksScheduledService`.
+It dispatches email reports with Rankings and Trends data for every Stake.

+Both services run in [Cloud Functions for Firebase](https://firebase.google.com/docs/functions) and use [Cloud Firestore](https://firebase.google.com/docs/firestore) as database.

+Attaché is developed using Javascript and takes advantage of the language thriving open source library ecosystem.
+It also relies upon [Scale SERP](https://www.scaleserp.com/) to take search Snapshots and [Send Grid](https://sendgrid.com/) to dispatch emails.

 # Stack